January 3rd, 2023 | By: Ryan Rutan

-Companies at this stage may also attract the interest of venture capital firms that invest in late-stage startups.
+Companies at the Series B Funding stage may also attract the interest of venture capital firms that invest in late-stage startups.

-Companies that make it to the Series C stage of funding are doing very well and are ready to expand to new markets, acquire other businesses, or develop new products.
+Companies that make it to the Series C funding stage are doing very well and are ready to expand to new markets, acquire other businesses, or develop new products.

-Series C is often the last round that a company raises, although some do go on to raise Series D and even Series E round — or beyond.
+Series C funding is often the last round that a company raises, although some do go on to raise Series D and even Series E rounds — or beyond.

-For their Series C, startups typically raise an average of $26 million.
-Valuation of Series C companies often falls between $100 million and $120 million, although it’s possible for companies to be worth much more, especially with the recent explosion of “unicorn” startups.
+For their Series C funding rounds, startups typically raise an average of $26 million.
+The valuation of Series C companies often falls between $100 million and $120 million, although it's possible for companies to be worth much more, especially with the recent explosion of “unicorn” startups.

-Valuation at this stage is based not on hopes and expectations, but hard data points.
+Valuation at this stage is based not on hopes and expectations, but on hard data points.
 How many customers does the company have?
-What’s it’s revenue?
-What’s it’s current and expected growth?
+What's its revenue?
+What's its current and expected growth?